Developed by Mala Gupta, author of Manning's best selling 'OCA Java SE 8 Programmer I Certification Guide'.

 Your mentor will help you to develop this project and assess your code, highlighting your strong or weak areas, recommending best practices.

-Billed Per month (for 3months)
+Billed Per month

 Distance learning is a great way to build skills and enhance qualification along with your present jobs.
 You can do it from the privacy of your own home as technology continues to evolve, making computers and the Internet available to almost everyone.
 At the same time one should remember, you get out what you put in, so even distance learning requires dedication.